-GLOBAL MARKETS-BoJ bond buying sends yen lower; U.S. stocks ease
+GLOBAL MARKETS-BOJ bond buying sends yen lower; U.S. stocks ease

 * U.S. stocks edge lower ahead of earnings season

-straight day against the dollar and the euro on Monday as the
+dollar and the euro for a third day on Monday as the Bank of

 The dollar rallied against the yen to its highest level

-since May 2009, above 99 yen, and the euro touched a three-year
+since May 2009, at 99 yen, and the euro touched a three-year

 first bond purchases since announcing the new monetary easing